 France Investigates Renault Spying Case

-MICHELE NORRIS, host:
+MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

-Reporter Bill Diem covers the car industry in France.
+ELEANOR BEARDSLEY: Reporter Bill Diem covers the car industry in France.
 He says Renault and its partner Nissan are investing billions of dollars in electric car technology.

 BEARDSLEY: The French government, which owns a 15 percent stake in Renault, is taking the accusations very seriously.
 The auto sector is a major employer in France.
 President Nicolas Sarkozy is reported to have asked French intelligence services to investigate the role China might have played in the affair.
 French industry minister Eric Besson warned of an overall risk to French industry.

-Journalist Bill Diem says he wonders if Renault isn't overreacting.
+BEARDSLEY: Journalist Bill Diem says he wonders if Renault isn't overreacting.
 He remembers how the company responded when a magazine published a photo of one of its prototypes, a common occurrence in the automobile press.

-Mr. DIEM: Renault went ballistic and they made a complaint to the police, and the police arrested the journalist who had printed it in his magazine.
+DIEM: Renault went ballistic and they made a complaint to the police, and the police arrested the journalist who had printed it in his magazine.
 And that's crazy.
 Well, it just makes me think that Renault is paranoid.

-Mr. DIEM: I will use the word.
+DIEM: I will use the word.

-For NPR news, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR news, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.